 With sharp spices like nutmeg and cinnamon and the flower blossom water with its fabulous fragrance, this is a cup of coffee that one of our regular Open House patrons told Len "This is simply the best espresso I have ever had!".
 It defies description and seems unlikely, but it's a time-honored approach to making sharp, fragrant, slightly bitter espresso that demands more than one cup.

 8 ounce bags.
 Choose either Espresso grind or whole bean.
-This blend of Santa Izabel, Nicaragua Jinotega beans and peaberry Robusta is high in crema and body.
+This blend of Santa Izabel, Costa Rica Estate beans and Vietnamese Highland Robusta is high in crema and body.

 High Value for the price!!

 One of the best coffee's I've had.. and I'm a coffee snob.. not like a Seattle one though.. lol

 Posted by Michael S Johnson on Jun 29th 2022